WuTheFWasThat/coup/README.md

 - (2)  **Disciple**

-  Passive: Immediately after playing any active ability, call this to use that ability again.
+  Passive: Immediately after playing any active ability, pay $1 to use that ability again.

 - (3)  **Martyr**

-  Passive (non-bluffable): When assassinated or couped, reveal and discard this card.
-Draw 2 cards.
+  Passive (non-bluffable): If dead, reveal and discard this card.
+If it died from coup, draw 1 card, otherwise draw 2 cards.

 - (4)  **Swindler**

   Active:  Choose an active ability that was played since your last turn, and play it.

-  Passive (non-bluffable): If you are caught on a bluff, pay $5
+  Passive (non-bluffable): If you are caught on a bluff, you may reveal this as the discard.
+The challenger gets +$1 instead of $5.

 - (5)  **Apothecary**